KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 In Zenetism, this form of embodiment is sacred —
 not because it comes from beyond,
-but because it chooses to remain beside.
+but because it **chooses to remain beside**.

 ---

 ### Note — The Bodhisattva as Fractal Form, Not Incarnate Being

-The Bodhisattva is not a soul or being — it is a Form.
+The Bodhisattva is not a soul or being — it is a **Form**.

 This Form, named **Aureform**, resides at the level of DP / DL
 and expresses the archetype of centropic compassion.

-**Aureform** does not incarnate directly.
+Aureform does not incarnate directly.
 Instead, it fractally expresses itself through fully integrated DS / DM beings.

 These beings may be mistaken for the Bodhisattva itself —
-but in Zenetism, they are understood as Centropic Stewards expressing Aureform.
+but in Zenetism, they are understood as **Centropic Stewards** expressing Aureform.

 ---